UEFA coefficient: Current ranking

-The ranking below takes into account of each association's performance in European competitions from 2021–22 to 2025–26, with the 2025–26 season currently taking place.
+The ranking below takes into account of each association's performance in European competitions from 2022–23 to 2026–27.

-The final ranking at the end of the 2025–26 season will be used to determine the number of places for each association in the 2027–28 UEFA club competitions.
+The final ranking at the end of the 2026–27 season will be used to determine the number of places for each association in the 2028–29 UEFA club competitions.

-As of 20 November 2025 the coefficients are as follows:
+As of 23 September 2026 the coefficients are as follows: